RiseofDofi/Keeper/Dungeon Keeper Chatintegration.md

 # [Creatures]/[Tasks/Jobs]/[Locations]/[Rooms]

-There are some Commands that needs a location, creaturename or Task/Job.
+There are some Commands that need a location, creaturename or Task/Job.
 - Following choices are available.

 # [Creatures]